-We believe that our drug candidates targeted to TLRs have broad potential applications in the treatment of infectious diseases, autoimmune and inflammatory diseases, cancer, and asthma and allergies, and as vaccine adjuvants.
+We believe that our drug candidates targeted to TLRs have broad potential applications in the treatment of infectious diseases, autoimmune and inflammatory diseases, cancer, and respiratory diseases, and for use as vaccine adjuvants.
 To develop the potential of our discoveries in multiple areas simultaneously, we are advancing some of these applications through internal programs and seeking to advance other applications through collaborations with pharmaceutical companies.

 We have entered into collaborative alliances for application of our technology in multiple therapeutic areas.
-We believe that Merck KGaA and Merck & Co. provide the necessary resources and expertise to advance our programs with them.
-In addition, we have received upfront payments and milestone payments from Merck KGaA and Merck & Co. that have helped to finance our internal research and development programs.
+We believe that Merck KGaA and Merck provide the necessary resources and expertise to advance our programs with them.
+In addition, we have received upfront payments and milestone payments from Merck KGaA and Merck that have helped to finance our internal research and development programs.
 We may also receive additional payments if agreed upon milestones are achieved and royalties if any commercial products result from our collaborations.
-Our prior collaboration with Novartis provided the resources that led to the identification of a lead compound and initiation of a Phase 1 clinical trial.

 As we continue to advance our clinical evaluation of IMO-2125 in chronic HCV infection, our clinical evaluation of IMO-3100 in autoimmune and inflammatory diseases, and our preclinical programs, we may enter into additional collaborations for one or more of these programs.
-In considering any future collaborations, we will assess the resources and expertise a potential collaborator may bring to the development and commercialization of our drug candidates.
+In considering any future collaborations, we will assess the resources and expertise that a potential collaborator may bring to the development and commercialization of our drug candidates.